Research associate in Molecular Diagnostics and Virology

 Animal Health and Diagnostic Center, Cornell University

 Ithaca, New York 14853

-My research investigates mechanisms of virus emergence in different veterinary models, focusing on host-pathogen interactions in herpesviruses.
-I have taken a molecular epidemiology approach to identify the genetic variations in viruses and their hosts that contribute to virulence.
+My primary research focus is on development of diagnostic assays and techniques to detect emerging pathogens.
+I have studied mechanisms of pathogen emergence in veterinary models and have used a molecular epidemiology approach to identify virulence markers in pathogens and hosts.
 Correlates of immunity and immune evasion are also central themes from both a basic and applied perspective.
-I am interested in the diagnosis and prevention of animal disease and its relevance to public health, economics, and animal welfare.
+I am interested in the diagnosis and prevention of animal disease and its relevance to One Health.